djangdal/new_project_readme/README.md

 1. Remove all unnecessary print outs
 2. Remove all unused and outcommented code
 3. Make sure the code conforms to the styleguide
-3. Make sure the feature is thoroughly testead
+3. Make sure the feature is thoroughly tested
+4. Check your commit messages and make sure they are reasonable, "fix stuff" is not.
-4. Rebase your feature against develop
+5. Rebase your feature against develop
-5. Perform a pull request with the following:
+6. Perform a pull request with the following:
     - Purpose/description of the pull request
     - List of features/changes made in the pull requests
     - Steps to test the pull request